ProxiBlue/reCaptcha/README.md

     <input name="firstname" id="firstname" title="<?php echo Mage::helper('contacts')->__('First Name') ?>" value="<?php echo $this->htmlEscape($_firstname) ?>" class="input-text required-entry" type="text" />

-Product Review Us Captcha
+Product Review Captcha
 -------------------------

 * Enable in admin under Customer Configuration by selecting 'reviews' in available forms list
-* Unfortunately the core product review form does not have an after form elements block, so you will need to adjust your reviews form to display the capctha.
+* Unfortunately the core product review form does not have an after form elements block, so you will need to adjust your reviews form to display the captcha.

  Edit the reviews form located here: